FEDERAL EMERGENCY ASSISTANCE FAQ'S:

 - Avoid crowds of any size and attempt to keep a 6-foot distance between yourself and others at all times.

 - When grocery shopping, buy only what you need and avoid hoarding so that others may buy what they need as well.
-There is not a food shortage, and empty shelves at stores are simply a by-product of a sudden-wave of shoppers.
-Stores will restock.

 - Continue to be vigilant about washing your hands with warm water and soap for 20 seconds, using hand sanitizer with at least 60% alcohol (soap and water is better though), and avoiding touching your face, eyes, and mouth.